Biomedical-Electronics/masb-pot-s-weknownothing/REPORT_EN.md

 #### Cyclic Voltammetry

 [Cyclic Voltammetry](#https://pubs.acs.org/doi/10.1021/acs.jchemed.7b00361) (CV) is a electrochemical technique commonly employed to investigate the reduction and oxidation processes of molecular species.
-It is [performed](https://chem.libretexts.org/Bookshelves/Analytical_Chemistry/Supplemental_Modules_(Analytical_Chemistry)/Instrumental_Analysis/Cyclic_Voltammetry#:~:text=Cyclic%20Voltammetry%20(CV)%20is%20an,and%20measuring%20the%20resulting%20current.](https://chem.libretexts.org/Bookshelves/Analytical_Chemistry/Supplemental_Modules_(Analytical_Chemistry)/Instrumental_Analysis/Cyclic_Voltammetry#:~:text=Cyclic Voltammetry (CV) is an,and measuring the resulting current) by cycling the potential of a working electrode, and measuring the resulting current.
+It is [performed](https://chem.libretexts.org/Bookshelves/Analytical_Chemistry/Supplemental_Modules_(Analytical_Chemistry)/Instrumental_Analysis/Cyclic_Voltammetry#:~:text=Cyclic%20Voltammetry%20(CV)%20is%20an,and%20measuring%20the%20resulting%20current.) by cycling the potential of a working electrode, and measuring the resulting current.
 The potential of the WE is measured against a RE which maintains a constant potential, and it is performed starting from greater potential and ending at a lower potential, to later perform the reverse scan.
 This performance is repeated during a specific number of cycles.

 A CV system consists of an electrolysis cell, a potentiostat, a current-to-voltage converter, and a data acquisition system.